prachipriyam86/ts-clustering/README.md

 ## License

 MIT License.
-See `LICENSE` for details.
+See 'LICENSE' for details.